Erik von Markovik

-Erik von Markovik (born September 24, 1971), more popularly known by his stage name, Mystery, is a Canadian pickup artist and television personality.
-He is best known for his profiling in Neil Strauss's The Game and his appearances on the VH1 television show The Pickup Artist.
+Erik von Markovik (born Erik James Horvat-Marković; September 24, 1971), more popularly known by his stage name Mystery, is a Canadian pickup artist and television personality.
+He was profiled in Neil Strauss's The Game and he appeared on the VH1 television show The Pickup Artist.

 He has been criticized for promoting unethical and manipulative behavior.

+His work has also been used to help people to initiate long-term stable relationships, as the study "The Dating Mind: Evolutionary Psychology and the Emerging Science of Human Courtship", done using his book The Mystery Method.

 Biography

-The character Mystery was created by Erik von Markovic in the late 1990s for his performances as a mentalist, titled Natural Magic.
+The character Mystery was created by Erik von Markovik in the late 1990s for his performances as a mentalist, titled Natural Magic.
 He has done magic performances in many places, including Toronto, Las Vegas and Hollywood.
 The name Mystery was also used by von Markovik as an internet username.